Galaxy Game: Development

 Tuck and Pitts, on the other hand, while impressed with Bushnell's hardware were not impressed with the game itself.
 They felt that Computer Space, a single-player game without the central gravity well of the original game, was a pale imitation of Spacewar, while their own Galaxy Game was a superior adaptation of the game.
 In November 1971, the Galaxy Game prototype debuted.
 The veneered walnut console, complete with seats for players, was located on the second floor of the building and connected to the PDP-11 in the attic by a 100-foot cable.
+In December, it was moved to a coffee shop on the first floor.
 It was very successful; Pitts later said that the machine attracted crowds of people "ten-deep" watching the players.
 They briefly attached a second monitor hanging above the console so that the watchers could more easily see the game.
 The low prices meant that they did not come close to making back the price of the PDP-11, but they were excited by the game's reception and had not intended the prototype to be profitable.
 As the initial Galaxy Game prototype was displayed to the public a few months after the first Computer Space prototype, it is believed to be the second video game to charge money to play.